sasagawa888/nprolog/README.md

 # N-Prolog
-N-Prolog(NPL) is an interpreter and compiler to be compatible with ARITY-Prolog. it is based on O-Prolog.
+N-Prolog(NPL) is an interpreter and compiler to be subset of ARITY-Prolog. it is based on O-Prolog.
 Project is now startup.

 ## Installation